rmkanda/secure-pipeline-java-demo/README.md

 - Login to Dependency track -> Administration -> Access Management -> Teams -> Click on Automation -> Copy the API Keys

 - Login to Jenkins -> Manage Jenkins -> Configure System -> Scroll to bottom -> Configure the Dependency-Track URL and API key -> Save

+- Login to Dependency track -> Projects -> Create Project -> Fill Name and save -> Copy the UUID of the project from the URL

+- Update the UUID in the Jenkinsfile in the Depedency Track upload section

+  **Note:** This UUID step is not required ideally, Projects will get created automatically - Looks like some open issue

 ### New Jenkins Pipeline